ms-ishiyam/AzureFirewall-Tools/README.md

 # Check-AzureFirewall-rules.ps1

 ## Descripiton
 You can check your Azure Firewall rules by this tool on your computer.
-This tool list all of affeted rules in your Azure Firewall policy and sholw the result whether the traffic is allowed or denied.
+This tool list all of affeted rules in your Azure Firewall policy (or FW Classic) and sholw the result whether the traffic is allowed or denied.

 ## Usage senario
 - Check your rules in advance on your computer.